Recipe and instructions for how to make natural lavender soap. Includes tips on using lavender flowers, natural purple colorants, & light exfoliants

 If you make a whopping big batch of this though, say a 7200g (15.87lb) batch then the difference between the two is clearer.
 You’d use 48 tsp of lavender flower oil or 49.5 tsp of lavender spike oil.
 More information on calculating essential oil amounts for soap recipes.

 Naturally coloring soap purple

 The natural color of soap is first dependent on the main soaping oils.
-Extra virgin olive oil will give you a greenish tinted soap which is why a lot of soap makers will use lighter coloured Pomace olive oil.
-That way they can have more control over tinting soap to a desired color.
+Extra virgin olive oil will give you a greenish tinted soap which is why a lot of soap makers will use lighter-colored Pomace olive oil.
+That way they can have more control over tinting soap to the desired color.
 Just remember that the color of your main soaping oils will affect the final color of your soap.
-This is irregardless of whether you use additional colorants or now.
+This is regardless of whether you use additional colorants or now.

 For a traditional lavender soap recipe you wouldn’t tint the soap at all.
 The natural color of olive oil soap is understated and beautiful in its simplicity.
 If you’d like to match the lavender scent of your soap to a color there are various ingredients you can use.

 Alkanet, Ultramarine violet, and Gromwell root all come to mind.
 Alkanet and gromwell are plant roots that you can use to either infuse some or all of your soaping oils with.
 You can also add the powder directly to soap but it may give your soap a gritty feeling.

 Ultramarine violet is a nature-identical mineral powder that’s probably the easiest of the three to use.
 There is discussion over whether it can be considered ‘Natural’ since it’s recreated in a controlled environment.
 I have a hard time working out why folks are so up at arms over it.
 After all, the lye that is used in all-natural soap recipes is made in a controlled environment too.
 See even more ingredients that can be used to naturally color soap.